sajithdilhan/dotnet-microservices-takehome-sajithd/README.md

 ### Assumptions
 1. Should the services have authentication and authorization? => Assumed no for simplicity.
 2. Should the services support pagination => Assumed no for simplicity.
-3. Should the services have retry policies for event processing? => Assumed no for simplicity.

 ### Highlevel Technical Design